RaffaelloRalf/Document2ProcessDia/README.md

 ### 1. Agent Architecture (Sequential and Collaborative)

-The system uses a highly modular design with a **SequentialAgent** as the root orchestrator.
+The system uses a modular design with a **SequentialAgent** as the root orchestrator.
 Data is passed between agents using the shared **Session State**.

 #### A. Architecture Diagram
 The architecture follows a strict, deterministic sequence: